-Annuitant Mortality
+Annuitant mortality

-The annuitant mortality assumptions for UKA business has been updated, including a move to CMI_2016 as the basis for projecting future mortality improvements, as described in section D2.2.1.
-The impact on technical provisions is £ (265) million, after the application of transitional reserves.
+The mortality assumptions for UKA annuities have been updated, including a move to CMI_2017 as the basis for projecting future mortality improvements, and the impact of base mortality tables being updated to reflect the latest experience data, as described in section D2.2.1.
+The impact on technical provisions is f(313) million.